By

 7. Loss of Flexibility

-Loss of flexibility is a normal side effect of aging as well.
+Loss of flexibility is a normal side effect of aging.
 This occurs due to factors such as loss of water in the tissues and spine, decreased elasticity, and stiff joints.
 Flexibility typically does not increase seniors’ fall risk, but it can affect how badly a fall injures you.
 It can also decrease your chances of successfully catching yourself if you stumble.
-Stretching, massages, and warm baths are popular ways to increase your flexibility and relieve stiffness.
+Stretching, massages, and warm baths are popular ways to increase flexibility and relieve stiffness.

 8. Injuries and Surgeries